-Express permission refers to lists in which the prospect actually permits one’s name be placed on that list, often by checking a box on a website, or allowing their name to be added to a list for future mailings when downloading an e-book or white paper, for example.
+Express permission refers to lists in which prospects actually permit their names to be placed on that list, often by checking a box on a website, or allowing their names to be added to a list for future mailings when downloading an e-book or white paper, for example.

-All three types of lists have their practical applications when using corporate email.
-And all three can just as easily be used in emails that violate Can-Spam regulations.
+All three types of lists have practical applications when sending corporate email.
+And all three can just as easily be used for emails that violate Can-Spam regulations.

 Short List of CAN-SPAM Compliance Issues

 Today, most corporate email is sent using CAN-SPAM compliant email services and templates.
-But DIY emails abound and not all of these are legal.
-If it’s not the list that makes an email campaign in violation of the ACT, what exactly is it?
+You’re probably familiar with the most popular providers of those email services.
+But DIY emails also abound and not all of these are legal.
+If it’s not the list that makes an email campaign in violation of the ACT, exactly what is it?
 We were curious about what it takes to actually violate the Can-Spam Act, so we took a little visit to the FTC website.
 Here’s what they say: